The True Cost of Enterprise Event Platforms

 AI replaces professional services

-The AI assistant performs over 140 actions across the dashboard — the same work that professional services teams charge thousands of pounds to do.
+The AI assistant performs 300+ actions across the dashboard - the same work that professional services teams charge thousands of pounds to do.
 Describe your event, and AI creates registration types, portal pages, networking configuration, and communication templates.

 Self-service pricing

-The same 8-event scenario on EventGen Enterprise Engage (the tier with full networking):
+The same 8-event scenario on EventGen Pro Engage (the package with full networking):

 | Cost category | Annual estimate |